Part of the Technical Health audit

 What this check does

-SiteCurl checks the first line of every page in your scan for a valid DOCTYPE declaration.
+SiteCurl checks the first line of each page in your scan for a valid DOCTYPE declaration.
 The correct modern DOCTYPE is <!DOCTYPE html>.
 Pages missing this declaration, or using an outdated DOCTYPE like XHTML Transitional, are flagged.

 How this shows up in the real world

 The DOCTYPE declaration is a leftover from the early web, but it still matters.
-In the 1990s, browsers each had their own rendering rules.
+In the 1990s, browsers each had their own draw rules.
 When web standards arrived, browsers needed a way to know whether a page was written for the old rules or the new ones.
 The DOCTYPE became that signal.

 Why it matters